This is a lightly sweetened vegan peach upside-down cake that allows the fresh flavor of the peaches to shine through. Only 1g fat per serving!

 - 2 tablespoons natural, raw or brown sugar

 - 1/4 cup natural, raw or brown sugar

 - 2 tablespoons water

 Preheat oven to 350.

 Combine the dry ingredients in a medium-sized mixing bowl.
-Combine the liquid ingredients in a separate bowl.
+Combine the soy milk, vanilla, and lemon zest in a separate bowl.
 Set aside without mixing them together.

 Add the liquid ingredients to the flour mixture, stirring briefly just to moisten.
 Pour and smooth the batter over the peaches, covering them entirely.
 Put the skillet into the oven (you may want to place a cookie sheet or foil on the shelf below it to catch drips) and bake until the sides of the cake pull away from the edges of the pan and a toothpick comes out clean (about 30-40 minutes):

 Allow the cake to cool in the pan for about 15-30 minutes.
 Then, run a knife around the edges of the cake to loosen it from the pan.
 Place a large plate or serving platter over the top and invert the skillet.
 Remove the skillet carefully from the cake:

 Be sure to scrape any caramelized juices from the pan and smooth them over the peaches.
 Voilà!
 Peach Upside-Down Cake!

 Serve warm or at room temperature, alone or with vanilla non-dairy ice cream.
 Makes about 8 servings.